The five articles Baby Boomers need to read to perform an age-appropriate job search.

 A job search in your 50s or 60s might not sound ideal, but the reality is that many people will find themselves in this situation as the retirement age continues to rise.
 Gallup's 2013 Economy and Personal Finance survey found that the retirement age is currently 61 – up four years since 1991 – and more than half of today’s workers aged 58-64 expect to retire after the age of 65.

-Job searching is rarely an easy or exciting event, and its difficulty is exasperated with age.
+Job searching is rarely an easy or exciting event, and its difficulty is exacerbated with age.
 While age discrimination in the work place is technically illegal, the practice is by no means extinct.
 Job seekers need to be aware that job-search advice is not “one size fits all,” and older individuals need to tailor their resumes, interviews and general attitudes accordingly to avoid being passed over for younger candidates.

 With that in mind, TheLadders has compiled the following articles to help baby boomers perform an age-appropriate job search: